All Products

 Document Center

 When you add a DNS record, a "record conflict" error may prevent you from saving it.
-This error typically occurs because the CNAME record that you want to add conflicts with an existing record for the same host, such as an A record or an MX record.
+This typically happens because the CNAME record conflicts with an existing record for the same host, such as an A or MX record.

 Use case: switch from an A record to a CNAME record for acceleration